Stanley Hooker: Bristol

 In January 1949, Hooker went to work at the Bristol Aero Engine company.
 He immediately started work on sorting out the various problems of Bristol's turboprop design, the Proteus, which was intended to power a number of Bristol aircraft designs, including the Britannia.
 The task of rectifying the many faults of the Proteus was immense, but most were solved.
 However, a near-fatal accident with Britannia G-ALRX in February 1954, due to a spur gear failure, prompted a telephone call from his old boss Hives, who subsequently sent his top team of Rolls-Royce jet engineers, among them Elliott, Rubbra, Lovesey, Lombard, Haworth and Davies, to give Hooker some desperately needed help.
 Sadly, this was the last communication between the two great men.

 The Proteus was soon in production, but did not see widespread use, as only a small number of Britannias were built.
 Hooker also worked on finishing the Olympus, developing later versions that would be used on the Avro Vulcan and Concorde and a further development for the stillborn TSR2.

 In 1952, Hooker was asked by the Folland company whether he could produce a 5000 lbf thrust engine to power their new lightweight fighter, the Gnat.
-For this role, he produced his first completely original design, the Orpheus, which went on to power the Fiat G91 and other light fighters.
-Hooker then used the Orpheus as the basis of an experimental vectored-thrust engine for VTOL aircraft, at that time considered by most to be the next big thing in aircraft design.
-By equipping an Orpheus to bleed off air from the compressor and turbine, the thrust could be directed downwards, creating the Pegasus engine and leading to the Hawker Siddeley Harrier that used it.
+For this role, he produced his first completely original design, the Orpheus, which went on to power the Fiat G.91 and other light fighters.

+Hooker then used the Orpheus as the basis of an experimental vectored-thrust engine for STOVL aircraft, at that time considered by most to be the next big thing in aircraft design.
+In conjunction with Gordon Lewis (engineer), extensive studies showed that a suitable engine could be produced by using the Orpheus as the core of an unmixed turbofan, where the fan discharged compressed air through a pair of thrust vectoring nozzles near the front of the engine, whilst the exhaust gases discharged through a pair of thrust vectoring nozzles at the rear.
+The resulting engine was called the Pegasus, which led ultimately to the Hawker Siddeley Harrier attack aircraft.

 In 1962, Hooker was made a Fellow of the Royal Society.

 In the late 1950s, the Air Ministry forced through a series of mergers in the aerospace field that left only two airframe companies and two engine companies.
 Bristol was merged with Armstrong Siddeley to become Bristol Siddeley in 1958, while most other remaining engine companies merged with Rolls.

 In 1966, Bristol Siddeley was itself bought by the now cash-flush Rolls, with the result that there was only one engine company in England.

 After a brief period, Hooker retired in 1967, staying on as a consultant only.
 Hooker's eminence in the field was widely recognised and he was made an Honorary Fellow of the AIAA.

 In 1970, he retired fully, and was upset that after almost 30 years in the industry, he had never become director of engine development.